GinaStavropoulou/kcod-website/README.md

 ## Adding content

+This can be done either by pushing changes from your local repository to the remote main branch or by directly modifying files in github and commiting the changes.
+Anything that is pushed or merged to `main` will be automatically published to the website after a few minutes.

 ### News article

-Create a new `.md` file in `content/news/`.
+Create a new `.md` file in [`content/news/`](https://github.com/tudelft3d/kcod-website/tree/main/content/news).
 The filename must start with the publication date in `YYYY-MM-DD` format, e.g. `2024-03-15-my-article-title.md`.

 The file should start with this front matter: